In search of healthy and fun meals to feed my family, with an eye toward sustainable living.

 Here you'll find recipes & ramblings about keeping my family fed with what's available in Alaska between local produce, a little bit of wild harvest, and the modern grocery store.

 Sunday, March 1, 2009

+The lowly potato!
 One of my favorite staples, being a good German Hausfrau (NOT)!!!

 The Kartoffel is versatile, nutritious, and EVERYBODY in the family likes them!
 So here are a couple of recipes that are popular in this Haus:

 Firm potatoes, such as red other root vegetable: turnips, carrots, sweet potatoes (optional) olive oil salt, pepper garlic rosemary (optional)